kimh1235/kimh1235/README.md

 I'm a Software Engineer with experience in full-stack web development.

 - 🧰 Proficient in: TypeScript, JavaScript, SQL, HTML, CSS, React, node.js
-- 👷‍♂️ Currently working on: System for equitable appointment distribution
+- 👷‍♂️ Currently working on: A System for equitable appointment distribution
-- 🌱 Currently learning:  Drizzle ORM, Docker,
+- 🌱 Currently learning:  Drizzle ORM, Docker
 - 💬 Ask me about my dog, Bambi 🐶